Updated: July 13, 2021

 Vaccine Passports and Apps

 There isn’t a globally accepted vaccine app on the market just yet, but many countries and regions including the EU have been exploring it and may require it as early as Summer 2021.
-For now, be sure to keep your vaccine card handy, and keep a digital copy on your divide so you can easily upload it to your airlines and resorts, if requested.
+For now, be sure to keep your vaccine card handy, and keep a digital copy on your device so you can easily upload it to your airlines and resorts, if requested.

 What if we’re not vaccinated?